-A large part of our engine's uniqueness is the way it can utilize feedback from consumers of the product to improve itself.
+A large part of Phoebe's uniqueness is the way it can utilize feedback from searchers to improve itself.
 As we mentioned in our section on data we don't want this advantage to come at the cost of your privacy - so we will be private by default.

-So individuals who come and browser the site without creating an account will have their searches private by default.
+Individuals who come and browse Phoebe without creating an account will have their searches private by default.

-Individuals who register for an account will be able to create the account without connecting other parts of their identity to the account (e.g. email address, social network provider).
+Individuals who register for an account will be able to create the account without connecting other parts of their identity to the account (e.g. email address, social network provider, phone number).
 When you sign up for an account you'll be able to choose your storage provider and whether you want us to save your queries or forget them.

 Optionally, you will be able to share your data with us, with select other parties, or with the whole world on a granular level.